dimpase/M2/Package-Writing-Style-Guide.md

       returned values, directly or indirectly, should be accessible to the user.
       So use ```QQ(monoid[getSymbol "a"])``` or ```QQ(monoid[vars 0])``` instead of ```QQ[a]```.

-* Example code
-    * Do not reload the current package in example code, because its source code might not be on the path of the user installing it.

 * Miscellaneous :
     * Avoid redundant parentheses.
 Write `f x` instead of `f(x)`.
     * Don't test a Boolean value for equality with `true` or `false`.